heronlancellot/bee2bee/README.md

 ## Overview

-RepoMind is an intelligent platform that helps developers understand, analyze, and interact with their codebases through AI-powered conversations.
+Bee2Bee is an intelligent platform that helps developers understand, analyze, and interact with their codebases through AI-powered conversations.
 It provides deep repository insights, code comprehension, and contextual answers by indexing your repositories and leveraging advanced language models.

 ## Key Features